'I feel gutted': Victims of parade crash speak at sentencing

 Associated Press

-Victims and their family members gave emotional statements at sentencing proceedings for a man who drove his SUV through a Christmas parade in suburban Milwaukee last year, killing six people.
-A jury in October convicted Darrell Brooks of 76 charges in the November 2021 crash in Waukesha.
+Victims and their family members unleashed their anger and raw emotion at sentencing proceedings for a man who drove his SUV through a Christmas parade in suburban Milwaukee last year, killing six people.
+Darrell Brooks was convicted last month of 76 charges in the November 2021 crash in Waukesha.
 He will face six mandatory life terms when Judge Jennifer Dorow sentences him Wednesday.
-Tuesday marked the first time victims and family members have been allowed to confront Brooks.
-Many spoke of the horrors of the crash, and the physical and emotional anguish they have continued to face.
-The mother of an 8-year-old boy who was killed told the court she feels “gutted.”
+Prosecutors asked the sentences be consecutive.
+Many victims and survivors spoke of the horrors of the crash, and the physical and emotional anguish they have continued to face.
+Three people, including Brooks’ mother, are expected to make statements on his behalf on Wednesday.
+Brooks also plans to make a statement.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.